 After the gates of the reserve opened, we piled back into the car and drove inside.
 China Cove was on my bucket list for years, so we headed straight to the south end of the peninsula first.
 The water at Point Lobos is even more tranquil and luminescent turquoise than the pictures online.

-If you love this session, be sure to check out Jem and Peter’s Sutro Bath engagement in San Francisco or Jessica and Jeff’s Day Before portraits in Garrapata.
+If you loved this Point Lobos engagement session, be sure to check out Jem and Peter’s Sutro Bath engagement in San Francisco or Jessica and Jeff’s Day Before portraits in Garrapata.